High Gas Foods and Non-Gassy Alternatives: 7 Smart Food Swaps for Better Digestive Health

 With cheeses, the softer and younger the cheese, the more likely it is to have lactose.
 Feta, mozzarella and cottage cheese are usually higher in milk sugar, while processed cheeses and cheese spreads are some of the worst offenders.
 Hard aged cheeses like Parmesan, Swiss and cheddar are generally much lower in lactose.

 Swap cream-based soups for vegetable ones like tomato.
 Check sauce and condiment bottles for milk products as well.
 Avocado oil, balsamic vinegar, real mustard, guacamole and herbs and spices are healthier and safer options.

 Most packaged desserts, sweets and sugary snacks are a big source of both lactose and fructose.
-As well as causing digestive problems, they are also destroying people’s health as eating them regularly dramatically increases your risk of obesity, diabetes and heart disease.
+As well as causing digestive problems, they are also destroying people’s health.
 Wean yourself off these by replacing sweets with low gas fruits or healthy dark chocolate.

 A mixture of nuts and seeds makes a great replacement for savory snacks.
 Especially limit cheese flavored products which are generally full of lactose.

 If you want to have dairy products occasionally, without the bloating, intestinal pain and gas, then lactase capsules like these taken at the same time will help break down milk sugars.
 You can keep them in the fridge next to the food and drinks you are most likely to need them for.

 5. High Gas Fructose Foods and Low Gas Choices